haozhu233/blog/content/post/2019-01-28-connect-arduino-chips-with-r.md

 {{< tweet 1088851449096880128 >}}

 Previously, in my tweet, I was using a ESP8266 microcontroller unit (MCU) + a MPU9250 9-axis motion sensor.
 Both are quite common nowadays.
 I picked ESP8266 because it has a Wifi module.
 (If I know how 🤔,) I should be able to setup a websocket server and send data to my computer through Wifi but at least for now, I'm still relying on USB serial connection.
-If you know how to get the Wifi piece work, feel free to DM me on twitter or leave a comments below.
-MPU9250 is a pretty common kit for motion.
-If you get all the chips on Amazon, the whole cost will be like \$20 for an individual project but if you have a friend in China, you can ask him/her to get them for you really on taobao.
-It will be around or below \$10 in total.
+If you know how to get the Wifi piece work, feel free to DM me on twitter or leave a comment below.
+MPU9250 is a pretty common kit for motion.  activityIf  remember iPhone 6 was using its prior version MPU6050.

+Iyou get all the chips on Amazon, the whole cost will be like \$20 for an individual project but if you have a friend in China, you can ask him/her to get them for you re taobao. , where it can go really cheapIt will be around or below \$10 in total.

 For the arduino code, I was basically following [this example](https://playground.arduino.cc/Main/MPU-6050) on the official website.
 The tutorial is for MPU6050 but since MPU9250 is basically a MPU6050 + a magnetometer, if you are not looking for anything like [motion fusion](https://en.wikipedia.org/wiki/Sensor_fusion), they are pretty much the same.